The Clear Edge

 • 47 support tickets resolved (Elena handled all, zero escalations)

 The business ran without daily founder intervention.
-Systems are held under normal operating load.
+Systems were held under normal operating load.

 Week 3: System Hardening

-After a two-week test, he identified the remaining weak points:
+After the two-week test, he identified the remaining weak points:

 Weak Point 1: Exception Handling